 It is estimated that one-third of patients with a chronic illness also receive another diagnosis of a mood disorder such as anxiety or depression.

 I think that’s why we all too often remain silent.
-When we know the thoughts in our head aren’t “right”, how are we suppose to express that to someone else and have them understand.
+When we know the thoughts in our head aren’t “right”, how are we supposed to express them to someone else and have them understand.

 For some, the fall into depression is a slow fade.
 It starts with turning down an invitation to dinner with friends.
 You’re not sure why, but you just don’t feel up to it.
 Then you drop out of some activity you’ve participated in for years.
 Again, you don’t know why, but there just isn’t pleasure in it anymore.